Best John Grisham Books

 Our verdict

-The Firm remains the cleanest Grisham recommendation because it is the book least likely to disappoint a first-time reader, especially if you are buying a cheap used paperback online.
+The Firm remains the cleanest Grisham recommendation because it is the book least likely to disappoint a first-time reader.
 Follow it with A Time to Kill if you want the richer, more serious version of what he can do, or jump to The Pelican Brief if pace is all you care about.

 If you only buy one book from this page, choose The Firm.
 If you already know that fit is not quite right, move directly to A Time to Kill instead of forcing yourself through the obvious bestseller.